MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ### The `__init__.py` file

-A Python package is defined by a special file recognized by the Python interpreter called `__init__.py`.
-Without an `__init__.py`, we don't have a Python package.
+The `__init__.py` file is a special file recognized by the Python interpreter which makes a directory into a package.
 This file can be blank in some cases, however, we will use it to define how the user interacts with the functions in our package.

 ~~~
 """